kevinbcarpenter/jz18sub/README.md

 # jz18sub
 ## Json/Zmq 2018 Submission/Details ##

-We are going to walk through using ZMQ and JSON to build a messaging platform which we use to help us process credit card transactions.
+We are going to talk about how using ZMQ and JSON to build a messaging platform we improved the speed of processing credit card transactions.
-Our structure is made up of a primary daemon as a MCP.
-Then we have individual resources or processing apps that when started register with the MCP.
+Our demo apps will be a primary daemon we will call MCP which connects various individual resources or processing apps that when started register with the MCP.
 We will go over how and why we found using JSON was the easiest and most effective, even with converting everything to strings.
+Why C++ 14 made parts easier then previous versions.

 ### Notes ###